KevinGay/KGMatrix/README.md

         	    OR

              between a matrix and a scalar as long as the scalar follows the matrix.

+###Testing

+		Two functions have been included below for testing: test1 checks operator overloading and the methods for solving a matrix, while test2 checks the more advanced algorithms for finding eigenvectors and eigenvalues.
+Check the implementation for more specific detail.
+The correct outputs have been posted on the GitHub page.

 #Help on Matrix in module \__main__ object: